keyCat/node-steamspy/README.md

 ## Options

-You may want supply options to new instance:
+You may want to supply options to new instance:

 ```javascript
 var SteamSpy = require('steamspy');